vestrel00/contacts-android/docs/basics/query-contacts-advanced.md

 Use `ContactsFields` to construct the orderBys.

-> If you need to sort a collection of Contacts outside of a database query using any field (in
+> ℹ️ If you need to sort a collection of Contacts outside of a database query using any field (in
 > addition to `ContactsFields`), use `contacts.core.util.ContactsComparator`.
 > For more info, read [Convenience functions](./../other/convenience-functions.md).